-This is the most popular method used to transfer money internationally.
-In many cases it can be expensive and inconvenient, especially if you have to physically visit your bank to initiate a wire.
+This is the most popular method used to transfer money internationally, especially for businesses.
+In most cases, however, it can be expensive and inconvenient, especially if you have to physically visit your bank to initiate a transfer.
 SWIFT and SEPA transfers are monitored by the EU and the US for tax evasion so this method of transfer can also be risky depending on your setup.
-If you decide to rely on the SWIFT or SEPA system for your transfers, I recommend opening an account with a bank that offers free wires.
+If you decide to rely on the SWIFT or SEPA system for your transfers, I recommend opening an account with a bank that offers them free of charge.

-Using a merchant account as a mean to transfer money internationally is both unusual and expensive but can be very useful in some circumstances.
+Using a merchant account as a means to transfer money internationally is both unusual and expensive but can be very useful in some circumstances.
 For example, you have an undeclared corporate offshore bank account and you want to transfer funds into it.
-You obviously can’t send a wire transfer or use a money transfer service and moving actual cash around is too expensive (travel costs).
+You obviously cannot send a wire transfer or use a money transfer service and moving actual cash around is too expensive (travel costs).
 In such a situation you could open a merchant account for your offshore corporation and link it to your offshore bank account.
-You could then invoice yourself the amount you wish to transfer and pay the invoice with a credit/debit/anonymous gift card.
-If your company is properly setup, such a transfer will leave no obvious traces.
+You could then invoice yourself the amounts you wish to transfer and pay the invoices with a credit/debit/anonymous gift card.
+If your company is properly set up, such a transfer will leave no obvious traces.
 This is a last resort method though as such a transfer can be expensive (2-3%) and resource intensive (merchant account maintenance).

 Using debit cards to move money around can work nicely if you or a trusted associate are physically present in the destination country.
 You or your associate can simply withdraw cash from an ATM using the card and deposit it locally.
-You could also provide a debit card to a third party to whom you frequently send money.
-You would then only have to reload the card and they would gain immediate access to the funds.
+You can also provide a debit card to a third party to whom you frequently send money.
+You then only have to reload the card and they will immediately have access to the funds.